 Each semester we offer monthly Info Sessions for prospective students.
 The Info Sessions include information about our programs, a tour of the facilities, and the opportunity to chat with staff, faculty, and students.
 Please check our events page for upcoming School of Freshwater Sciences Info Sessions or email email@example.com for more information or to sign up.

 The School of Freshwater Sciences is located directly on Milwaukee’s Inner Harbor giving us access to the waters of Lake Michigan.
 The School is about 5 miles south of the main campus in the Walker’s Point neighborhood just south of downtown Milwaukee, at 600 E. Greenfield Avenue, Milwaukee, WI 53204.
 A shuttle bus provides transportation to and from the main campus during the academic year, and we are located just 2 blocks away from Milwaukee’s Green Line bus route.
 Join several of our students and faculty who bike here almost every day!

 Jobs and Careers

-There are a wide variety of jobs available for freshwater graduates.
 Graduates from our programs work in environmental consulting, environmental advocacy, academia, water resource management, and natural resource management.
 They are project managers in water industry, sustainability managers, and researchers for government agencies or private companies.
-The School of Freshwater Sciences career services works closely with area employers and is dedicated to helping students with career planning, skills development, and applying for jobs.
+The School of Freshwater Sciences career services staff works closely with area employers and is dedicated to helping students with career planning, skills development, and applying for jobs.